 Boots.com Christmas Shop and Gift Finder

 When buying wrapping paper try to avoid paper that is foil, embossed or glittery as most of these types of gift wrap are not recyclable.
-Find wrapping paper that is made from recycled paper and always keep and re-use paper from gifts that you have been given.
+Source Recyclable Christmas Wrapping Paper that is not only made from recycled paper but also able to be recycled after use and always keep and re-use paper from gifts that you have been given.
 Re-use paper shopping bags that can be decorated to feel festive.

 Always substitute plastic ribbons with raffia or string that is bio degradable.
 Have a good look around your home/office and you will be surprised at just how much we collect in our daily lives that can be substituted for gift boxes.
 Such as, jars, tins and plastic tubs.
 With a bit of creative thinking these can all be made to look like unique gift packaging.

 If your Christmas decorations have seen better days, then don’t rush off and grab a tonne of tinsel.
 Make paperchains and popcorn strings instead.
 If you need new baubles, then go for wooden shaped decorations, candy canes or chocolates that everyone will enjoy.
 There are also lots of videos on YouTube with easy step by step guides on making decorations from sustainable materials and kids will enjoy doing this on a wet winter Sunday.
 The possibilities are endless and all so much fun not to mention that everything you make will be unique to your family.

 Free Catalogues & Brochures for Christmas

 Christmas cards are a contentious issue- to give or not to give… that is the question??
 I find this a hard one, I like nothing more than the custom of sending and receiving cards.
 Many people are of the opinion that they are no longer needed but if like me you are not ready to kick that habit then be sure to select cards carefully.